hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating an Achievement/Lua Achievements.md

 ```
 Once sent, the player will receive a message congratulating them on their new Achievement if it's the first time they've earned it.

-In the [next tutorial](/Getting Started/Creating a Virtual Good/README.md) we'll demonstrate Virtual Goods and how to retrieve a player's record and display their Achievements and Virtual Goods.
+In the [next section's](/Getting Started/Creating a Virtual Good/README.md) tutorials we'll demonstrate Virtual Goods and how to retrieve a player's record and display their Achievements and Virtual Goods.